 I understand that administration of medication may be performed by an individual other than a certificated and registered school nurse, and I specifically consent to this.
-To the extent permissible by law, I further waive any claims against Perspectives Charter School, its board members, employees, and agents arising out of the administration or self-administration of said medication, and agree to hold harmless and indemnify Perspectives Charter Schools, its board members, employees and agents, either jointly or severally, from and against any and all liability, claims, demands, damages, or causes of action or injuries, costs, and expenses, including attorneys' fees, resulting from or arising out of the administration or self-administration of medication.
+To the extent permissible by law, I further waive any claims against Perspectives Charter School, its board members, employees, and agents arising out of the administration or self-administration of said medication, and agree to hold harmless and indemnify Perspectives Charter Schools, its board members, employees and against any and all liability, claims, demands, damages, or causes of action or injuries, costs, and expenses, including attorneys' fees, resulting from or arising out of the administration of medication.